 3 – Zero Hassle

 I’ve touched a bit on this topic on the previous points, but the argument can’t be over-emphasized.
 If you choose a SAAS-based password manager for your business, you actually look in the eyes of the hassle of installing, setuping, hosting, patching and fixing your self-hosted solution and say NO THANKS.
 It’s easy to think that the solution you or your team setup is going to run smoothly all the time, but you can ask any person who has ever worked on maintaining software – errors and bugs happen.
 All.
 The.
 Time.
 Since a SAAS password manager can take all of this burden away from you, it’s a significant argument to consider.
 This is especially true for purely web app based solutions, because you can login and instantly make use of the full range of features on any computer or device that you have on hand.
-In most cases, the biggest hassle you will have to go through is click “Download extension” to ensure that you get all the features that come with the tool.

 4 – Time Savings